 In conclusion, I’ve just shown you very detailed instructions to migrate your website from PrestaShop to WooCommerce using the LitExtension tool.
 Because the platform’s manual migration can be complicated, especially for people with limited time or no technical expertise, LitExtension hopes to provide you the best migration service that guarantees accuracy and the highest level of security to your data.

 Have you made the final decision?
 Don’t worry, you can contact our support agent right away to have further detailed information.
+Let’s join our community to get more eCommerce knowledge.
 Don’t forget to try the free Demo migration to see how the process is implemented.
 LitExtension commits to getting your job done by all means.